 Agrarian Origins of Individualism and Collectivism

 This study examines the influence of agricultural labor intensity on individualism across U.S. counties.
-To measure historical labor intensity in agriculture, we combine data on crop-specific labor requirements and county-specific crop mix around 1900.
-Potential endogeneity of agricultural labor intensity is addressed using climate-induced variation in crop mix.
-Our estimates indicate that a one standard deviation increase in labor intensity is associated with a reduction of 0.2-0.3 standard deviations in individualism (as captured by the share of children with infrequent names).
-We further document significant changes in individualism over time using within-county changes in labor intensity due to mechanization and the boll weevil.
-We also show that historical agricultural labor intensity continues to influence geographic variation in individualism today.
+We measure historical labor intensity in agriculture by combining data on crop-specific labor requirements with county-level crop mix around 1900.
+Potential endogeneity in agricultural labor intensity is addressed using climate-induced variation in crop mix.
+The estimates indicate that a one standard deviation increase in labor intensity is associated with a reduction of 0.2-0.3 standard deviations in individualism (as captured by the share of children with infrequent names).
+We also document significant changes in individualism over time, in relation to within-county shifts in labor intensity due to mechanization and the boll weevil shock.
+Further evidence from Google Trends data suggests that historical labor intensity continues to influence geographic variation in individualism today.
+Lastly, our decomposition of labor intensity provides insight into the mechanism underlying this cultural effect.